Durham University is inviting applications for Faculty of Arts & Humanities doctoral studentships. International and home/EU students can apply.

 - The research questions or problems that the research will address.

-- The research context, i.e. the past and current research and scholarship in the field.
+- The research context, i.e. the past and current research and award in the field.

 - Bearing in mind the research context, the contribution to knowledge and understanding the project will make to the field, and a clear statement of the intellectual significance of the proposed research.

 - The approach/methodology that will be employed and an explanation of why it is the most appropriate approach for addressing the research questions/problems.

 * The resources and facilities that will be used during the research project, where they are located, and how they will be accessed.

 The general deadline for receipt of applications is 5.00pm on Wednesday 9 January 2019.